sansaid/beacon/README.md

 # beacon

 > ⚠️ Beacon is not intended for use with production services or services that handle sensitive information!
-Its purpose is to serve running applications on a budget without having to pay a cloud PaaS.
+Its purpose is to serve running applications on a budget without having to pay a cloud PaaS an arm and a leg.
 This is only useful for proof of concepts or toy projects.

 Beacon is a service that allows you to use your old machines as a platform.
-Think of it as a much simpler Docker Swarm and Kubernetes, but with the ability to expose your service to the internet.
+Think of it as a much simpler Docker Swarm or Kubernetes, but with the ability to expose your service to the internet.

 With Beacon, you only need to push your images to a chosen container registry in order for your services to automatically be updated.
 You can run beacon in two modes: